 Workflow and Content in Three Acts

-At the Creative Operations 2024 event in New York, I spoke with many attendees and sponsors.
+I spoke with many attendees and sponsors at the Creative Operations 2024 event in New York.
 What I found keenly interesting was the intersection of workflow and content in creative ops.
-The workflow can be set in three acts.
+The workflow can be set to three acts.

 Act 1: Pre-production

-This phase involves the ideation, creative brief, and planning.
-Focusing on the purpose, objective, intent, audience, and then moving into production planning, budgeting, resourcing and scheduling.
+This phase involves ideation, creative briefs, and planning.
+Focus on the purpose, objective, intent, and audience, and then move into production planning, budgeting, resourcing, and scheduling.

 Act 2: Production